sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/Research/T'ai Smith Meeting 12.16.24.md

 	- technological frameworks creating assumptions for kinds of uses/purpose
 		- art which takes AI at face value and goes forward with it as a tool versus art which peels it apart

-Working with Smith and FJ on an art and machine learning project, partt of meeting charisma–shirk
+Working with Smith and FJ on an art and machine learning project, part of meeting charisma–SSHRC funded.
+Social Sciences and Humanities Research Council (SSHRC), Insight Grant: “Reading Charisma: Art and Politics in the Age of AI,” Co-investigator with Amber Frid-Jimenez, P.I.
+(Emily Carr University of Art and Design) - AFJ is canada research chair, her work